askarahodov/xyops/docs/configuration.md

 ## debug_level

-This number sets the verbosity level for the logger (default: `9`; 1 = quiet, 10 = very verbose).
+This number sets the verbosity level for the logger (default: `5`; 1 = quiet, 10 = very verbose).

 ## tick_precision_ms

-This number sets the internal timer precision in milliseconds used by the server framework for scheduling ticks (default: 50).
+This number sets the internal timer precision in milliseconds used by the server framework for scheduling ticks (default: `50`).

+This controls how precise xyOps is when executing actions targeted on a specific second.
+Lower values mean xyOps is more precise, but will result in heavier idle CPU usage.

 ## maintenance